As their website says: Montreal’s Best Middle‑Eastern Fast Food: Served up with a smile!

 East-West street addresses in Montreal will have an East (Est) or West (Ouest) designation.
 The street that separates East from West is boulevard St-Laurent, also known as the Main.
 This is very important because looking for 4400 Jean-Talon without knowing if that means East or West of St-Laurent would mean a lot of time spent in searching to find the right place!

-These bagels are the best in New York City and therefore in all of the US. 🙂
+These bagels are were the best in New York City and therefore in all of the US. 🙂

 Perfect combination of chewy bagels with crusty exterior and light-airy interior.
 And they taste great too.